-- Bus Supervisors, Supervision Assistants; - Small Schools with less than 75 students registered for attendance at that school in which case a two-hour minimum will apply; - Casual replacements for two-site positions; combined positions; emergent situations for sick employees; replacements for employees taking part-day leaves of absence; replacements for exempted positions. - (b) Rates of pay for combined positions arising out of the implementation of the four hour minimum will be determined by the District's Job Evaluation Committee. - 11.10 If a part-time employee is required to work additional hours on his regular scheduled work days, he will be paid his regular rate of pay for those additional hours.
+- Small Schools with less than 75 students registered for attendance at that school in which case a two-hour minimum will apply; - Casual replacements for two-site positions; combined positions; emergent situations for sick employees; replacements for employees taking part-day leaves of absence; replacements for exempted positions. - (b) Rates of pay for combined positions arising out of the implementation of the four hour minimum will be determined by the District's Job Evaluation Committee. - 11.10 If a part-time employee is required to work additional hours on their regular scheduled work days, they will be paid their regular rate of pay for those additional hours. - 11.11 Travel Time Mackenzie & Robson Valley